khoih-prog/ESP8266TimerInterrupt/README.md

 ### HOWTO Use PWM analogWrite() with ESP8266 running Timer1 Interrupt

-Please have a look at [**ESP8266TimerInterrupt Issue 8: ESP8266Timer and PWM --> wdt reset*](https://github.com/khoih-prog/ESP8266TimerInterrupt/issues/8) to have more detailed description and solution of the issue.
+Please have a look at [ESP8266TimerInterrupt Issue 8: **ESP8266Timer and PWM --> wdt reset**](https://github.com/khoih-prog/ESP8266TimerInterrupt/issues/8) to have more detailed description and solution of the issue.

 #### 1. ESP8266 has only 2 hardware timers, named Timer0 and Timer1

 #### 2. ESP8266 hardware timers' functions

-- Timer0 has been used for WiFi and it's not advisable to use while using WiFi (if not, why select ESP8266 ??)
+- Timer0 has been used for WiFi and it's not advisable to use while using WiFi (if not using WiFi, why select ESP8266 ??)
-- Timer1 is used by this [**ESP8266TimerInterrupt Library*](https://github.com/khoih-prog/ESP8266TimerInterrupt)
+- Timer1 is used by this [**ESP8266TimerInterrupt Library**](https://github.com/khoih-prog/ESP8266TimerInterrupt)

 #### 3. How to use PWM analogWrite() functions while using this library

-  1. If possible, use software timer instead of [**ESP8266TimerInterrupt Hardware Timer1*](https://github.com/khoih-prog/ESP8266TimerInterrupt)
+  1. If possible, use software timer instead of [**ESP8266TimerInterrupt Hardware Timer1**](https://github.com/khoih-prog/ESP8266TimerInterrupt)
-  2. If using [**ESP8266TimerInterrupt Hardware Timer1*](https://github.com/khoih-prog/ESP8266TimerInterrupt) is a must, you can
+  2. If using [**ESP8266TimerInterrupt Hardware Timer1**](https://github.com/khoih-prog/ESP8266TimerInterrupt) is a must, you can either

-    - Using external DAC such as AD5662, AD5667, AD5696.
+    - use external DAC such as AD5662, AD5667, AD5696.
-    - using software PWM such as mentioned in [**ESP8266 PWM REVISITED (AND REIMPLEMENTED)**](https://lurchi.wordpress.com/2016/06/29/esp8266-pwm-revisited-and-reimplemented/)
+    - use software PWM such as mentioned in [**ESP8266 PWM REVISITED (AND REIMPLEMENTED)**](https://lurchi.wordpress.com/2016/06/29/esp8266-pwm-revisited-and-reimplemented/)

 ---
 ---